 You can use your barrel with proper care for many years, so how many times depends on how long you age each batch.
 The actual effectiveness of the aging ability of the barrel will diminish over time.

 You can try to re-cure the barrel understanding that it may take even longer to cure it this time, and is also done best with boiling water this 2nd time around.
 Sometimes submerging it can help as well, only you must understand it won’t look as pretty after that.
 In some cases it will seal almost entirely but will have a small leak along a seam, if that happens try some barrel wax!
 Each time you let the barrel dry out it’s harder on the barrel itself so make sure you keep water in it this time!
+If you do keep water in it then be sure to crush campden tablets to keep the mold away.

 We offer 6 sizes of our standard barrels; 1, 2, 3, 5, 10 and 20 Liters